apjanke/octave-tablicious/doc/README.md

-# These package documentation tools
+# README - Tablicious documentation tools

 This is the README for the doco toolchain of this Octave package.
 It goes with the files `mktexi.pl`, `OctTexiDoc.pm`, and `Makefile`, all of which should be found in the `doc/` subdirectory of an Octave package.
+It is not documentation for the Tablicious Octave package itself.

 This is Andrew Janke’s summary of how the doco generation tools in this `doc/` directory work.

-This is not the standard Octave Forge doco toolchain.
+The stuff in here is not the standard Octave Forge ("OF") doco toolchain.
 This is Andrew Janke’s enhancement of it to support classes and namespaces.
 It first appeared in Andrew’s Tablicious package in April 2019.
+Andrew took a copy of it from some other OF package and modified it.

 ## Requirements

 This toolchain requires Texinfo version 6.0 or newer.
-Versions 5.x and older will result in a lot of errors complaining about node relationships and whatnot.
+Might even need 7.x as of 2023.
+Texinfo versions 5.x and older will result in a lot of errors complaining about node relationships and whatnot.

-Perl modules:
+Perl modules, which must be installed in your perl environment:

 * `Moose`
 * `Data::Dumper`